 Keep with your tax returns documentation that shows any expense you claim as tax-deductible.
-Acceptable proof includes, but is not limited to, cash receipts, bank statements, cancelled checks and pay stubs.
+Acceptable receipts for the IRS include – but are not limited to – cash receipts, bank statements, cancelled checks and pay stubs.
 When you incur the qualified expense by credit card, the IRS requires a statement that shows the transaction date, the payee’s name and the amount you paid.
 Do not send receipts with your tax return.
 File them in case you are audited.

 Storing the Proof